Beginner’s Guide to Switch Interfaces for iPad

 - Fast connection/response

-- Can use sip/puff or left/right switch with a single stereo switch
+- Works with sip/puff or left/right switch with a single stereo switch

-- Can use two separate switches with different functions as long as you have the right adapter
+- It is possible to use two separate switches with different functions as long as you have the right adapter

 Some downsides include